-Appointment should be promotion by selection from among the District Promotion and Education Health Cadre.
+Appointment should be promotion by selection from among the District Health Promotion and Education Cadre.
 Seniority should be the criteria unless a person has an outstanding achievement in the field.

-BA or MA in Sociology, DHE and Degree or Diploma in Communication and should have had 10-15 years of experience District as Promotion and Education Officer or equivalent post in the Division of
+BA or MA in Sociology, DHE and Degree or Diploma in Communication and should have had 10-15 years of experience as District Health Promotion and Education Officer or equivalent post in the Division of

-Health Promotion and Education
+Health Promotion and Education.